Robert Atkin

 Training, qualifications & experience

-I am a registered Member of the BACP.
-I undergo mandated regular supervision, frequently partake in continuing professional development and assist in delivering counselling courses.
+I undergo mandated regular supervision, I frequently partake in continuing professional development (I am about to complete an in-depth PTSD therapist qualification which includes 'tapping'), and I assist in delivering counselling dipolma training courses.
 This ensures that my expertise is maintained and developed and, as importantly, that your safety and well-being remain central to our work.

-My training, skills, and experience in listening to and supporting others in exploring their concerns come not only as a qualified counsellor but also as a past Samaritan and from working with adults with complex needs from all backgrounds and circumstances.
+My training, skills, and experience in listening to and supporting others in exploring their concerns come not only as a counsellor but also as a past Samaritan and from working with adults from all backgrounds and circumstances.

-I work non-judgmentally and empathically with a wide range of life issues including addictive behaviours and OCD, recreational and problematic substance and alcohol use, anxiety including phobias, depression, suicidal ideation ranging from abstract thoughts to definite plans, loneliness and isolation, relationship dynamics, career direction, trauma from any stage of life including abuse in all its forms, problems arising from childhood, attachment concerns, bereavement and other forms of loss, being a victim of crime and also from having a criminal record.
+I work non-judgmentally and empathically with a wide range of life issues including anxiety, OCD, phobias, depression, bereavement and other forms of loss, PTSD, trauma from any stage of life including abuse in all its forms, suicidal ideation, loneliness and isolation, relationship and family issues, problems arising from childhood, attachment concerns, addictive behaviours, recreational and problematic substance and alcohol use, and career and general life direction.

 Member organisations